reymon359/how-to-live/advices/Be empathetic/index.md

 > “Empathy is simply listening, holding space, withholding judgment, emotionally connecting, and communicating that incredibly healing message of you’re not alone.” – Brene Brown

-## Resources and credits and credits
+## Resources and acknowledgements and credits

 Stephen R. Covey, discusses empathy in The 7 Habits of Highly Effective People.